Configuring a one-machine deployment

 If you make the connection with administrative privileges, you can also perform some server administration functions from ArcGIS for Desktop.

 See Making an administrative connection to ArcGIS Server in ArcGIS for Desktop for instructions.

 ArcGIS Server needs to read all the data referenced by its services.
 The data is read using the ArcGIS Server account that you specified when you installed the software.

 The items you publish are copied to the server where the ArcGIS Server account has already been granted access.
 Usually, these items reference other data sources; for example, a map often references multiple feature classes and raster datasets that compose its layers.
 If you do not want all of this other data to be copied to the server automatically, explicitly give the ArcGIS Server account permissions to read the data, then register the location with ArcGIS Server (see Registering data below).

 For example, when you publish a globe service, you don't need to give the ArcGIS Server account permissions to read your 3DD file (because this is always copied to the server).
 However, explicitly give the ArcGIS Server account read permissions to the data used in the layers of that 3DD document, then register these data locations with ArcGIS Server.

-- Grant at least read permissions to the ArcGIS Server account for the data.
+If the folder is shared, grant at least read share permissions to the ArcGIS Server account for the folder.

-- Grant at least read permissions to the ArcGIS Server account for the folder.
-Grant permissions to every directory down to this folder.
-For the example above, grant permissions to all the folders below:
+Grant at least read file permissions to the ArcGIS Server account for the folder.

 If your data is accessed through an enterprise geodatabase, make sure that your name and password are saved in the database connection.
 For detailed help with accessing enterprise geodatabases through ArcGIS Server services, see Making your data accessible to ArcGIS for Server.
 This topic also explains what to do if your data is stored on a machine where no other ArcGIS Server components are installed.